The Death Match: Escape to Victory (1981)

-Dynamo: Defending the Honour of Kyiv (2001)
+Dynamo: Defending the Honour of Kiev (2001)

-In the Anglo-American media, the publication of a book Dynamo: Defending the Honour of Kyiv by the Scottish journalist Andy Dougan inspired many articles.
-Dougan specialises in publications about Hollywood and has written books about George Clooney, Robert De Niro and Robin Williams.
-On the front page of his Dynamo book, he exposes his thesis: "If ever soccer was a matter of life and death, then it was here."
+In Anglo-American media, the publication of Dynamo: Defending the Honour of Kiev, written by the Scottish journalist Andy Dougan, inspired many articles.

 Without giving any concrete sources Dougan's docufiction which invented dialogues repeats the Soviet version of an SS-officer threatening the Start players (p.
 178).
 According to him the players were arrested because of their victories against Flakelf.
 He describes many details which Ukrainian historians revealed as false before the publication of his book: e.g. the red jerseys as symbol of the players‘ communist spirit (p.
 137), the SS officer demanding the Nazi salutation from the Start players (p.
 164), the heavy armed German soldiers surrounding the playground with German shepherds(p.
 177-178), Trusevich praising the Soviet regime before his execution (p.
 210).

-The Death Match: Dynamo Kyiv vs. the Nazis (2008)
+The Death Match: Dynamo Kiev vs. the Nazis (2008)

-In 2008 Willie Gannon a senior Bleacher Report writer wrote an article about the Dynamo's "Death Match" that starts with the following "This is a true story that I was told by my father..."
-Mr.Gannon claims that Germans entered Kyiv "with little or no resistance" and Major General Ebenhardt was rushing to stage a game between a German team and no other else but Dynamo Kyiv.
-In the article the writer also describes that the Kyiv team was always threatened with execution, but played and won every single game including the game against "German" team Rukh.
+In 2008, Willie Gannon, a senior writer for the Bleacher Report, wrote an article about the Dynamo's "Death Match" that starts with the following "This is a true story that I was told by my father..."
+Mr.Gannon claims that Germans entered Kiev "with little or no resistance" and Major General Ebenhardt was rushing to stage a game between a German team and no other else but Dynamo Kiev.
+In the article the writer also describes that the Kiev team was always threatened with execution, but played and won every single game including the game against "German" team Rukh.
 After beating Rukh 8 to 0, all players were either executed or sent to concentration camps, so no one survived.